 | Over $1,500,000 | 20% of purchase price | Not CMHC insurable — conventional only |

-OSFI Guideline B-20 requires federally regulated lenders to qualify all borrowers at the stress-tested rate.
-The rule applies to:
+OSFI Guideline B-20 requires federally regulated lenders to qualify borrowers at the stress-tested rate.
+As of 2026, the rule applies to:

 Exempt since 2024: renewals with the same lender.
-Detailed mechanics in OSFI B-20 mortgage stress test rules.
+For the full mechanic and 2026 examples, see Mortgage stress test 2026.

 How rate affects what you can afford